vvvv/VL.StandardLibs/README.md

 ![vvvv](docs/vvvvIO.png)

 To learn more about vvvv, visit: [visualprogramming.net](https://visualprogramming.net).
+For dev-talk around libraries in this repository join our [VL.StandardLibs chat](https://matrix.to/#/#VL.StandardLibs:matrix.org).

 ## Working with this repository